Ricard0000/Time-Dependent-Density-Functional-Theory-A-spectral-method-for-solving-the-Time-dependent-Kohn-Sham/README.md

 Consult me at:
 email:rdelgadillo0000@gmail.com

 If you have any questions.
 I have tried to add as many comments to the main code as possible.
-In the future I will try to imporve this algorithm using Machine learning.
+In the future I will try to improve this algorithm using Machine learning.